jlabath/tokio_sync/README.md

 ### Sample impact of 100ms sync call on performance of requests in tokio

-The numbers will vary by hardware and are meant for only
+The numbers will vary by hardware and are meant for comparison only

     ulimit -n 10000
     cargo run --release